joshbolduc/vscode-story-explorer/README.md

 ### `storyExplorer.server.internal.npm.script`

 Name of the npm script to use to launch the Storybook development server.
 Defaults to `storybook`.
 Only used when [`storyExplorer.server.internal.launchStrategy`](#storyexplorerserverinternallaunchstrategy) is set to `npm` or `detect`.

+### `storyExplorer.server.internal.preferExternal` (experimental)

+Controls whether to check for a running external Storybook server before launching an internal server.
+If the external server is reachable, it will be used instead.
+You can specify the external URL to check by setting [`storyExplorer.server.external.url`](#storyexplorerserverexternalurl)

 ### `storyExplorer.server.internal.startStorybook.args`